RoboticsDesignLab/jitterbug/README.md

  - SAC
  - TD3

-To start a SAC agent learning the `move_in_direction` task, enter the following command from the 'benchmarks' directory: `python benchmark.py --alg sac --task move_in_direction --logdir /path/to/save/the/files`.
+To start a SAC agent learning the `move_in_direction` task, enter the following command from the 'benchmarks' directory: `python benchmark.py --alg sac --task move_in_direction --logdir /path/to/desired/directory/`.
 The learning performances of the 4 algorithms on each task is shown in [`manuscript/figures/fig-rl-perf.pdf`](manuscript/figures/fig-rl-perf.pdf).
 This figure can also be generated using [`fig-rl-perf.ipynb`](fig-rl-perf.ipynb).

+A list of hyper-parameters can be found in the Excel file [`benchmarks/rl-hyper-params.xlsx`](benchmarks/rl-hyper-params.xlsx).
+This table also gives examples of hyper-parameters derived from [`rl-zoo`](https://github.com/araffin/rl-baselines-zoo).

 ### Autoencoders